mdpetters/mdpetters.github.io/_software/5_software.markdown

 ### DAQ Systems

-A brief motivation for development of these DAQ systems is given in the abstract for a talk delivered at the 2018 annual conference of the American Association for Aerosol Research.
+A brief motivation for development of these DAQ systems is given in the [abstract](http://aaarabstracts.com/2019/viewabstract.php?pid=205) for a talk delivered at the 2019 annual conference of the American Association for Aerosol Research.

 **Professional societies and funding agencies are moving towards open data policies that require publication of raw data and computer software used to generate results.